burntcustard/js1024-minesweeper/README.md

 ### Easy modifications

 If running locally, by editing [main.js](src/main.js), you can:
-- Change the number of squares in the game board with the `w` and `h` variables:
+- Change the number of ⬜ in the game board with the `w` and `h` variables:
   ```js
   const w = 30;  // default: 9
   const h = 16;  // default: 9